There Will Be Blood: Plot

-Daniel becomes suspicious of Henry and confronts him one night at gunpoint.
+Daniel becomes suspicious of Henry after he fails to recognize a childhood joke and confronts him one night at gunpoint.
 "Henry" confesses that he was a friend of the real Henry, who died of tuberculosis, and that he had impersonated Henry in the hope that Daniel could give him a job.
-Enraged, Daniel murders the impostor and buries his body.
-Daniel drinks heavily and weeps.

-The next morning, Daniel is awakened by Bandy, who knows of Daniel's crime and wants him to publicly repent in Eli's church in exchange for an easement for the pipeline running across his land.
-As part of his baptism, Eli humiliates Daniel and coerces him into confessing that he abandoned his son.
-Later, while the pipeline is being built, H.W. reunites with Daniel, and Eli leaves Little Boston for missionary work.
+An enraged Daniel murders him and buries his body.
+After looking through the real Henry's journal that the imposter Henry had with him while traveling to meet him, Daniel drinks and weeps.
+The next morning, Daniel is awakened by Bandy, who knows of Daniel's crime and wants him to publicly repent in Eli's church in exchange for an easement to run his pipeline across the ranch.
+As part of his baptism, Eli humiliates Daniel and coerces him into confessing that he abandoned his child.
+Later, while the pipeline is being built, H.W. reunites with Daniel and Eli becomes a missionary.

-In 1927, H.W. marries Mary Sunday, the younger sister of Paul and Eli.
-Daniel, now extremely wealthy but a raging alcoholic, lives alone in a large mansion.
-H.W. asks his father to dissolve their partnership so that he can establish his own independent drilling company in Mexico.
-Daniel angrily mocks H.W.'s deafness before revealing his true origins as a "bastard from a basket".
-H.W. tells Daniel he is glad that they are not related and walks out; Daniel jeers at H.W. as he departs.

-While Daniel, drunk, is in the private bowling alley in his mansion, he is visited by Eli, now a radio preacher.
-Eli offers to sell Daniel the property rights to the Bandy ranch, since Bandy has recently died.
-Daniel agrees on condition that Eli denounces his faith and credibility.
-Eli acquiesces, after which Daniel coldly reveals that the property is now worthless, because his neighboring wells have already drained the same oil reservoir.
-Desperate, Eli confesses to having lost money in the 1929 stock market crash and having strayed morally.
-Daniel taunts Eli before chasing him around the bowling alley and killing him with a bowling pin.
-When his butler appears to ask about the commotion, Daniel announces, "I'm finished."
+In 1927, H.W. marries Paul and Eli's sister Mary.
+Daniel, now extremely wealthy but an alcoholic, lives alone in a large mansion.
+H.W. asks his father to dissolve their partnership so that he can move to Mexico with Mary and start his own drilling company.
+Daniel angrily mocks H.W.'s deafness before revealing his true origins and disowning him as his son.
+H.W. finally leaves after thanking God he is not related to Daniel.
+Eli, now a radio preacher, visits a drunken Daniel in the bowling alley in his basement.
+Eli asks Daniel to partner with the church in drilling Bandy's property.
+Daniel agrees on the condition that Eli denounce his faith.
+Once Eli acquiesces, Daniel reveals that he already drained the property of its oil supply by capture and taunts Eli for his misfortune in investments he made when the market crashed.
+Daniel torments Eli further by telling him a lie about how he gave his brother $10,000 instead and is now a wealthy man.
+He chases Eli around the alley and bludgeons him to death with a bowling pin.
+When his butler appears to investigate the commotion, Daniel announces, "I'm finished."

 Cast

 Themes and analysis

-Many have seen the film as a commentary on the nature of capitalism and greed, and its inherent national presence in America.
-Daniel Plainview's "I have a competition in me" speech has been looked upon as key when analyzing the film from this angle.
+Critics see the film as a commentary on the nature of capitalism and greed, and its inherent national presence in America.
 David Denby of The New Yorker described the film as being about "the driving force of capitalism as it both creates and destroys the future" and goes on to say that "this movie is about the vanishing American frontier.
 The thrown-together buildings look scraggly and unkempt, the homesteaders are modest, stubborn, and reticent, but, in their undreamed-of future, Wal-Mart is on the way."
+Daniel Plainview's "I have a competition in me" speech has been looked upon as important when analyzing the film from this angle.

 Others have noted themes of faith, religion, and family.
 James Christopher of The Times viewed the film as "a biblical parable about America's failure to square religion and greed."